AyoubIMAMI/Microservices_Oriented_Rocket_Simulation/README.md

 - Mission failed
   - Rocket damaged by sabotage
   - Rocket destroyed to avoid potential ground damage

+The two scenarios will be run in sequence using the run.sh script

 ---
 ## Services descriptions